ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ---

-## ⚠️ Any Known Issues will be commented here:
+## ⚠️ Any known issues will be commented here:

 - .toggle all command currently non-functional (we are looking into it).
 - There is currently an issue with Killaura and Nuker.
 However, we are looking into it.

-## Changelog
+## Changelog of this client!

 ## [v6.6] - 2025-10-18
 - 🔄 **Auto-synced version to:** v6.6 (`TheM1ddleM1n`)  and made a PR!
 - `tugayozsoy1982-lab` - added a manifest file for the Crazy Games PWA.
 - Updated Readme
-- improved my ClickGUI with new css animations
+- improved my NEW ClickGUI with new css animations

 ## [v6.5] – 2025-10-16
 - 🔄 **Auto-synced version to:** v6.5